 The majority of state retirees are enrolled in this plan.
-You can choose from a variety of health plan providers that offer the same uniform benefits package.
+This plan offers uniform benefits and is coordinated with your Medicare coverage, allowing you to choose from a variety of health plan providers.

 If you were enrolled in the IYC Health Plan plan prior to enrolling in Medicare Parts A and B, you will automatically be moved into this plan design.

 While these plans all offer the same uniform benefits package, this does not mean that they will treat all illnesses or injuries in an identical manner.
 Treatment will vary depending on patient needs, the physicians’ preferred practices, and the health plan’s managed care policies and procedures.

 This plan is offered by Humana and allows members to use any health care provider in the United States that accepts Medicare.
 Benefits are the same in- and out-of-network.
 If you do decide to seek care from an out-of-network provider, your share of the costs may be slightly higher for medical equipment or supplies.